What level should I choose?

 All classes are self selecting – YOU decide which one is appropriate for you and it’s possible to swap class if you find you’re not in the right level.

 Beginner.
-This group is aimed at those who have played a little – not more than 6 months to a year, or inconsistently for a couple of years.
+This class is aimed at those who have played a little – not more than 6 months to a year, or inconsistently for a couple of years.
 You are at the stage of being able to place 3 fingers on all strings and a rough idea of what the notes are (there’s no need to be able to read music).
 You are able to play a simple scale and an easy tune slowly.
 The pace of the class will be very slow, with lots of repetition.

 For people who have been playing for around two to three years.
 This level builds up a repertoire of tunes at a slightly faster pace and looks at how to put sets of tunes together.
 It includes bowing and technique exercises and progress to slightly more complex rhythms and tunes.
 We will start on 3rd postion and more extensive use of fourth finger.
 This class is ideal if you want to build your confidence with playing up to speed, and to consolidate sets of tunes.
 Repetition will always be involved too!